 Spanish, French, Latin, and German are the languages you can study at Capital High.
-Spanish is offered in a five-year sequence (grades 8-12), while French is a four-year sequence.
+Spanish is offered in a five-year sequence (grades 8-12).
 Currently, first year Spanish is offered in 8th grade.
-Latin and German are offered in a three-year sequence.
+French and German are a four-year sequence.
+Latin is offered in a three-year sequence.
 You can begin any of the four languages at any grade in high school.
 The general recommendation is to take as many years as possible of the same language and even add another language if possible!